 My group stayed at Caravelle Hotel and Casino in Christiansted.
 Caravelle was recently renovated and I loved the location on the water and close to amazing restaurants and attractions.
 The onsite Rumrunners is a popular restaurant and bar.

 It looks like you can walk to the beach on the small 5 acre island in the bay, called Protestant Cay, but most people take the convenient ferry.
 The boat shuttle costs $5 and operates continuously (about every 10 minutes) from 6am to midnight and by request other times.
 Hotel on the Cay is on the small island.

 St. Croix is surrounded by a coral reef system—second largest in the world, to the Great Barrier Reef in Australia—with only a small channel opening into Frederiksted.
-Maybe four smaller ships a month visit St. Croix, compared to St. Thomas which often houses more than six mega ships at the same time.
+Maybe four smaller ships a month visit St. Croix, compared to St. Thomas which often houses six or more mega cruise ships at the same time.
 If you are one of the fortunate few cruisers to visit St. Croix, you will find some unique craft shops plus all of the other things to do in St. Croix list covered in this article.